 Weekends were created to inspire spontaneous smiles, new friendships and fun-filled adventures.
 Every weekend deserves a Weekend Note.
 Discover more by subscribing or clicking the 'Like' link at the end of the article.

 The Best Things in Life are Free

 Camp on the beach (Guido Santner / BY-SA 3.0)

 Pleasures - Digital divide.
-Savour serene silence, away from streaming TV, inane smartphone games, mobile phone shouting matches and frantic texting exchanges.
+Savour serene silence, away from streaming TV, inane smartphone games, mobile phone zombie pedestrians and viral video junkies.

 - Logfire lunches.
-Throughout Perth, frustrated officeworkers are tearing plastic coverings from pre-prepared, processed portions of 'food'.
-Out here, you'll enjoy a real feast, either from barbecued fish, veggies grilled over a hotplate, sweet damper dipped in golden syrup or eggs sizzling over a campfire.
-It's all guilt-free and well deserved after a day's exploration and activity, surrounded by nature's wonder.
+In the CBD, anxious officeworkers are clawing at plastic packaging to access pre-packed, preserved, processed portions of 'food'.
+In the outback, you'll feast on barbecued fish, veggies grilled over a hotplate, sweet damper dipped in golden syrup or eggs sizzling over a campfire.
+It's all guilt-free after exploring nature's wonder.

 - Outback adventurer status.
-Swap tales with your nature-loving idols, including Bindi Irwin, Bear Grylls and even Dick Smith (he might even have a spare jar of Ozemite to share).
+Swap tales with your nature-loving idols, including Bindi Irwin, Bear Grylls and even Dick Smith (just don't mention Ozemite).